oatlog/oatlog/doc/report/main.typ

 Oatlog represents each relation by some number of indexes which all effectively store tuples of e-class IDs.
 This is unlike storing rows in an array and having indexes point into the array, as more typically done in a relational database.
-Storing the entire row in every index is beneficial for Oatlog as it saves an indirection, at the low cost of of requiring $12$ bytes per e-node and index rather than something like $8$ bytes.
+Storing the entire row in every index is beneficial for Oatlog as it saves an indirection, at the low cost of requiring $12$ bytes per e-node and index rather than something like $8$ bytes.
 Traditional relational databases often store wider tables, with rows larger than $12$ bytes, in which case indirect indexes are sensible.